truemark/aws-ec2-run-instance/README.md

 # AWS EC2 Run Instance Action

-This action will create and run an AWS EC2 instance.
+This action will create and run an AWS EC2 instance and then optionally terminate it as a post step.

 ## Examples